American Motors Corporation: Product consolidation

 American Motors combined the Nash and Hudson product lines under a common manufacturing strategy in 1955, with the production of Nashes and Hudsons consolidated at the Nash plant in Kenosha.
 The Detroit Hudson plant was converted to military contract production and eventually sold.
 The separate Nash and Hudson dealer networks were retained.
-The Hudsons were redesigned to bring them in harmony with Nash's body styles.
+The Hudsons were redesigned to harmonize with Nash's body styles.

-The fast-selling Nash Rambler model was sold as both a Nash and a Hudson in 1955 and 1956.
-These badge-engineered Ramblers, along with similar Metropolitans, were identical save for hubcaps, nameplates, and other minor trim details.
+The fast-selling Nash Rambler model was sold as a Nash and a Hudson in 1955 and 1956.
+These badge-engineered Ramblers, and similarly the small Metropolitans, were identical except for the hubcaps, nameplates, and other minor trim.

 The pre-existing full-size Nash product line was continued with the Nash Statesman restyled as the "new" Hudson Wasp and the Nash Ambassador restyled as the Hudson Hornet.
 Although the cars shared the same body shell, they were at least as different from one another as Chevrolet and Pontiac.
-Hudsons and Nashes each used their own engines as they had previously: the Hudson Hornet continued to offer the 308 CID I6 that had powered the (NASCAR) champion during the early 1950s; the Wasp now used the former engine of the Hudson Jet.
+Hudsons and Nashes each used their engines as they had previously: the Hudson Hornet continued to offer the 308 CID I6 that had powered the (NASCAR) champion during the early 1950s; the Wasp now used the former engine of the Hudson Jet.

-The Nash Ambassador and Statesman continued with overhead- valve and L-head sixes respectively.
+The Nash Ambassador and Statesman continued with overhead- valve and L-head sixes, respectively.
 Hudson and Nash cars had different front suspensions.
-Trunk lids were interchangeable but other body panels, rear window glass, dash panels, and braking systems were different.
-The Hudson Hornet and Wasp, and their Nash counterparts, had improved ride and visibility; also better fuel economy owing to the lighter unitized Nash body.
+Trunk lids were interchangeable, but other body panels, rear window glass, dash panels, and braking systems differed.
+The Hudson Hornet, Wasp, and their Nash counterparts had improved ride, visibility, and fuel economy because of their lighter unitized Nash body.